Justin-Singh125125/Amazon-MySQL/README.md

 # Amazon-MySQL
-This application simulates Amazon's online marketplace by using a MySQL database along with Node js.<br><br>
+This application simulates Amazon's online marketplace by using a MySQL database along with Node js.<br>

 ## Application Development
 * Created two seperate apps that will update the MySQL database in multiple ways.<br>